 Perhaps that's why more and more IT organizations are coming to a critical realization: that these attacks, while external in nature, often are brought on by internal people - often completely unknown to them.
 Just a single mistake in user behavior is all it takes.

 When it comes to protecting employees from making such mistakes (preventing good people from doing bad things, you might say), it pays to consider a programmatic approach: adopt a least privilege strategy, granting users only standard rights but permitting elevation of privileges as required to enable them to do their jobs effectively.
-When you combine such privilege management with fine-grained application control (whitelisting), you add yet another layer of protection.
-After all, cyber-criminals are pros at getting people to do things they shouldn’t.
+When you combine such privilege management with fine-grained application control (allow listing), you add yet another layer of protection.
+After all, cyber-criminals are pros at getting people to do things they shouldn't.
 What better defense is there than removing the opportunity to take a risky action in the first place?

 Scott Lang, Sr. Director, Product Marketing at BeyondTrust

 Scott Lang has nearly 20 years of experience in technology product marketing, currently guiding the product marketing strategy for BeyondTrust’s privileged account management solutions and vulnerability management solutions.
 Prior to joining BeyondTrust, Scott was director of security solution marketing at Dell, formerly Quest Software, where he was responsible for global security campaigns, product marketing for identity and access management and Windows server management.